Securities Industry Employment Litigation

 Employment claims brought by securities industry participants involve issues unique to the securities industry.
 Having represented broker-dealers and registered representatives, we have substantial experience with both sides of these disputes and have prosecuted or defended claims for Form U5 expungement, unpaid deferred compensation (including Restricted Stock Units), enforcement of employee forgivable loans (EFL), broker-dealer raiding, unpaid bonuses or commissions, and wrongful termination.
 We have developed a reputation for effective advocacy by aggressively advancing our clients' interests from the outset of each case.

 Employee Forgivable Loan Cases

-Over the past five years, Robert Herskovits has successfully prosecuted a significant number of EFL cases brought on behalf of Jefferies & Company, Inc. and smaller broker-dealers.
+Over the past five years, Robert Herskovits has successfully prosecuted a significant number of EFL cases brought on behalf of large broker-dealers, such as Morgan Stanley Smith Barney LLC and Jefferies & Company, Inc., and smaller broker-dealers.
 As a small law firm, we remain free from many of the conflicts associated with larger firms, and have defended a multitude of EFL cases brought by various broker-dealers.
-When defending an EFL case, we structure a defense designed to achieve a resolution with a significant discount to the Note's unpaid balance.
+When defending an EFL case, we structure a defense designed to achieve a resolution with a significant discount to the Note's unpaid balance

 Form U5 Expungement